 Not every situation is alike, but there are common reasons why women have affairs.

-Firstly, it can be hard for women to figure out who they are outside of their roles as wife or mother.
+Women can get pulled in a lot of directions.
+It can be hard to justify putting energy toward self discovery or exploring what might makes life more meaningful.
 Roles can become rigid, and this can begin to define who we are and we forget who we could be.